skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Thu'fir examines the map before he replies, "Which way would you say is the most dangerous?"

-Gereg shruggs, "Beats me.
+Gereg shrugs, "Beats me.
 I always take the road."

 In any case, Gereg has no idea which way Endo went.
 Thu'fir thanks the blacksmith and returns to the party where they debate over what path